Byron-Dowling/5443-2D-Games-Dowling/Assignments/Art of War/readme.md

 ## Description:

-Art of War is a gladiator styled multi-player combat game.
+Art of War is a gladiator-styled multiplayer combat game.
 Players can move, jump, and throw projectiles at the opposing player.
 Successful hits deduct health, and once health reaches zero, there is a winner.
 A reset button then shows up allowing a new game to start by interacting with the button.
 Sprites show a wide array of animation styles and effects and each sprite has their own unique look and weapons.
 \

 ## Files